 The Local Plan policies require a landscape-led approach to the design of all development.
 Understanding the landscape within which a site sits helps to define how much capacity it may have for both horses and structures.
-'Landscape-led' means ensuring that any change to buildings, roads/tracks, fields and boundaries etc. follows or responds to the patterns (landscape character) conserving and enhancing those things that make the local area distinctive.
+'Landscape-led' means ensuring that any changes to buildings, roads/ tracks, fields and boundaries etc. follows or responds to the positive patterns and details (landscape character) of the landscape.
+Thereby helping to conserve and enhance those things that make the local area distinctive.
 More information is available in the Design Guide Supplementary Planning Document.

-Thinking about landscape first, means we can avoid or 'design out' unnecessary harm and help new development fit within an existing landscape.
-Locating new development characteristically, also means we can maximise the benefits of a change by allowing natural processes (ecosystem services) to continue.
+Thinking about landscape first means we can avoid or 'design out' unnecessary harm and help new development fit within an existing landscape.
+Locating new development characteristically also means we can maximise the benefits of a change by allowing natural processes (ecosystem services) to continue.

 A lot of evidence about landscape character can be seen on an Ordnance Survey 1:25,000 map [FIGURE 4].

-Figure 4 illustrates some elements that make up a landscape, for example; patterns of landform, drainage, fields, and importantly looking on a map helps us to understand relationships between them.
-An example of a relationship between elements might be'hanger woodland' - steeply sloping land which is wooded.
+FIGURE 4 illustrates some elements that make up a landscape: patterns of landform, water and fields.
+Importantly looking on a map highlights the relationships between them.
+An example of a relationship between elements might be 'hanger woodland' - steeply sloping land which is wooded.
 Even at very local scales, patterns and relationships can still be observed.
-These patterns, or landscape character, are described in the South Downs Landscape Character Assessment.
+These patterns, or landscape character, are described in the South DownsLandscape Character Assessment.
 Considering land in this way, can help the best decisions to be made when considering how a site could change (Section 1.2.3).